drostron/slamdata-docs/source/helpful-tips.rst

 1.2.2 Return Flattened Array
 ''''''''''''''''''''''''''''

-Compare the output of this section to section 1.2.1 Return Nested Array.
-The difference is that in this example there is one row per patient, per diagnosis.
+Compare the output of this section to section **1.2.1 Return Nested Array**.
+The difference is that in the following example there is one row per patient, per diagnosis.

 **SQL Example**